James Webb Space Telescope captures stunning new image of Neptune and its rings: “It’s just absolutely remarkable”

 “Of course, we knew it would do it, we built it to do it, it’s just the machine we designed,” he said.
 “But to suddenly start seeing things at these longer wavelengths, which were impossible before … it’s absolutely amazing.”

-This summer, the telescope is a prisonerand provided its clear appearance As far as.
+This summer, the telescope is a prisoner Stunning image of Jupiter and provided its clear appearance Cartwheel Galaxy As far as.

 Unlike the Hubble Space Telescope, which observes light mostly in the visible part of the spectrum, Webb is optimized to study long-wavelength infrared radiation, allowing it to capture light from the dawn of the universe that has been expanded by the expansion of space.
 Over the past 13.8 billion years.